teapartydev/teapartydev-blog/content/posts/Zero Downtime Database Schema Migrations.md

 ## What is the expand and contract pattern

-The Expand and Contract pattern is not specific to database schema migrations this is a common concept used in software development implement breaking changes safely.
+The expand and contract pattern is not specific to database schema migrations this is a common concept used in software development implement breaking changes safely.
 The basic concept behind the Expand and Contract pattern involves making changes in two phases to ensure compatibility and continuity.
 - **Expand Phase**: In this phase, new elements are added to support both the current and future states.
 This ensures that the system can handle both versions simultaneously.
 For example, if you're adding a new feature or changing a structure, you first introduce the new components alongside the existing ones.
 - **Contract Phase**: Once the system has been updated and is fully utilizing the new elements, the old elements that are no longer needed are removed.
 This phase ensures that the system is cleaned up and optimized after the transition.
 This approach allows for seamless transitions without interrupting the service, as the system remains operational throughout the entire process.